cxn03651/write_xlsx/chart.md

         :data_labels => { :percentage => 1 }
     )

-The leader_lines property is used to turn on Leader Lines for the data label for a series.
+The `:leader_lines` property is used to turn on Leader Lines for the data label for a series.
 It is mainly used for pie charts.

     chart.add_series(
         :values      => '=Sheet1!$B$1:$B$5',